-When you see advertising, read books and watch the latest movies, everything can seem pretty black and white.
+In the advertising and media world, everything can seem pretty black and white.

 Everyone has the right answer, don’t they?

-Everyone can tell you the best diet and why the others are faulty.
-The same goes for exercise, and your finances.
+Everyone can tell you the best diet and why other diets don’t work.
+The same goes for exercise and finances.

-It’s in our nature as human beings to think we’re right.
+It’s in our nature to think we’re right.
 Plus, article titles like the one above get a lot of clicks.
+I get it.
+They’re trying to grab you emotionally so you’ll read their article.

 But here’s the truth about the information out there…